kg398/100_fingers/README.md

 Once the hand is printed, tendons must be routed manually.
 Depending on application, braided nylon from 0.2--0.5mm diameter is suitable (0.2mm is easier to work with and results in less friction, though has lower load potential).
 Tie with self-tightening knots to countersunk M2 bolts following routing from Figure 4.

 Actuation box is assembled as in Figure 4 with M2 and M3 bolts.
-All springs (passive tendon and active series elastic) should be approx 10--15mm free length and 0.06--0.87N/mm spring constant (alternatives possible but stronger springs need reinforced tendon paths).
-See publication (in progress) for example functional tendon routings.
+All springs (passive tendon and active series elastic) should be approx 10--15mm free length and 0.06--1N/mm spring constant.

 ![Human hand design with double pulley actuation gif](/media/double_pulley_manual_handle.gif)